noir-lang/noir/yarn-project/aztec.js/README.md

 # Aztec.js

 Aztec.js is a library that provides APIs for managing accounts and interacting with contracts on the Aztec network.
-It communicates with the [Private Execution Environment (PXE)](https://docs.aztec.network/apis/pxe/interfaces/PXE) through a `PXE` implementation, allowing developers to easily register new accounts, deploy contracts, view functions, and send transactions.
+It communicates with the [Private eXecution Environment (PXE)](https://docs.aztec.network/apis/pxe/interfaces/PXE) through a `PXE` implementation, allowing developers to easily register new accounts, deploy contracts, view functions, and send transactions.

 ## Usage